Enough is enough.

 What is the fruit of eliminating healthcare for tens of millions of poor people?

-What is the fruit of banning refugees and leaving them stranded at airports?
+What is the fruit of tear-gassing refugees and separating their families?

-What is the fruit of walling of Mexico and demanding they pay for the gesture?
+What is the fruit of walling off Mexico and demanding they pay for the gesture?

 What is the fruit of driving an oil pipeline through sacred Native American land?